 Advising You on Your Next Steps

-- What measures could protect your legal rights
+- What measures can be taken to protect your legal rights

-If your case goes to court, we can also discuss what you should share if you are called on to testify.
+- What information you should share if you are called on to testify in court

 Investigating Your Case and Gathering Evidence